George Cary Eggleston: Life

 Born in Vevay, Indiana, Eggleston attended Indiana Ashbury University (later DePauw University) while still a teenager, but left in 1855 after only one year, becoming briefly a schoolteacher.
-The following year, in 1856, Eggeleston inherited a plantation in Amelia County, VA, where he "fell in love with the South [...] and considered himself henceforth a loyal Virginian" (though he was against sessession).
+The following year, in 1856, Eggeleston inherited a plantation in Amelia County, VA, where he "fell in love with the South [...] and considered himself henceforth a loyal Virginian" (though he was against secession).

-He enlisted in the Conferate Army during the Civil War, serving in both the cavalry and artillery.
+He enlisted in the Confederate Army during the Civil War, serving in both the cavalry and artillery.
 After the war, he moved to Illinois, became a lawyer, and married Marion Creggs.
 Dissatisfied practicing law, however, in 1870 he moved to New York and was hired as a reporter by the Brooklyn Daily Union.
 He also served as an editor of Hearth and Home magazine in the early 1870s, eventually working under William Cullen Bryant at The Evening Post.
 From 1889 until his death he worked as an editorial writer at The World.